You are here

-The mission of the RCL is to advance public health through the design and testing of effective health communication messages and public health campaigns.
+The Risk Communication Laboratory is a state-of-the-art laboratory housing a cohort of educators, researchers, students and public health professionals.
+Its mission is to advance public health through the design and testing of effective health communication messages and public health campaigns, developed using commercial marketing methods.